-It was Wednesday, July 9th we launch at 5:15 AM.
-Since, it was still dark out we got on the trolling motor instead of using our usual run.
+It was Wednesday, July 9th, a Summer Day Fishing the Cal Delta we launch at 5:15 AM on the Cal Delta from B&W Marina in search of tournament size bass.
+Since it was still dark out, we got on the trolling motor instead of using our usual run.
 I choose to use a noisy bait that the fish could find.
 We both had a River2Sea Whopper Plopper tied on, same bait in the same color, Monkey But.
-I casted #1 across the point and nothing happened.
-Not being able to see in the darkness I made my 2nd cast too close to the shore line and a three and a half pound bass clobbers it.
-I thought it was a seven pounder by the way it hit but I was still happy to have a quality fish before the sun even comes up.
+I cast #1 across the point and nothing happened.
+Not being able to see in the darkness, I made my 2nd cast too close to the shoreline and a three and a half pound bass clobbers it.
+I thought it was a seven pounder by the way it hit, but I was still happy to have a quality fish before the sun even comes up.

-Continuing down the bank we get blown upon but we were still unable to land any fish, they seem smaller here anyway.
-Switching up to a white frog I land a pound and half bass.
+Continuing down the bank, we get a blow up but we were still unable to land any fish.
+They seem smaller here anyway.
+Switching up to a white frog, I land a pound and half bass.
 My partner lands a small one on the Plopper.
-The sun starts to come up and we land a couple more bass but they are all small.
+The sun comes up and we land a couple more bass, but they are all small.

 This next spot is a rocky point with good moving water where we landed a couple more bass but still no size.

-Spot six, is similar to spot five but I caught good ones there a week ago, it has a few fish but still no good ones.
-At this point we have caught about 15 – 20 bass and only one over three pounds.
+Spot six is like spot five, but I caught good ones there a week ago.
+It has a few fish but still no good ones.
+At this point, we have caught about 15–20 bass and only one over three pounds.

-About two hours into the day we reached Spot seven we go shallow and break out the punching gear.
-A flippin stick, 65lb braid, 1oz R2S tungsten and a beaver, Flappin Hog style bait in green and brown colors.
-Three casts later we have a good two and a half and a couple more close to that.
-We head down that bank fishing fast and trying not to hit every spot, we get a four pounder and a couple more decent bass.
+About two hours into the day we reached Spot seven, we go shallow and break out the punching gear.
+An Okuma TCS 7’11” XH flippin’ stick, 65lb braid, 1oz R2S tungsten Trash Bomb and a Yamamoto Flappin Hog in green pumpkin red .
+Three casts later, we have a good two and a half and a couple more close to that.
+We head down that bank, fishing fast and trying not to hit every spot.
+We get a four pounder and a couple more decent bass.
 We leave this area not wanting to burn it up before the tournament.

-Things are looking up, we were pretty much biding our time until the sun came up, thinking the fish would move under the thick weeds and Hyacinth.
+Things are looking up.
+We were biding our time until the sun came up, thinking the fish would move under the thick weeds and Hyacinth.

-Spots eight through twelve were all punching places but the bite seemed to have died once we left the prime area.
-The tide is now pretty low and I’m thinking maybe the fish moved out of those shallow matted areas so we headed over to a rock bank with a little depth and I tried out my white Chatter bait with a white Swimming Senko.
+Spots eight through twelve were all punching places, but the bite seemed to have died once we left the prime area.
+The tide is now pretty low and I’m thinking maybe the fish moved out of those shallow matted areas so we headed over to a rock bank with a little depth and I tried out my white Jack Hammer Chatter bait with a white Swimming Senko.
 With the Third cast I caught a nice two and half pounder, then I caught another two and another two, wow here they are.
-Not giants but pretty good quality.
+Not giants, but pretty good quality.

-It’s now low tide slack to coming in a little; we hit several spot but no luck.
-When the tide is low I try to find major intersections, so we headed to the main river.
-Just then a big ship comes by sucking the water out of all the local backwaters making everything there a muddy mess.
+It’s now low tide slack to coming in a little; we hit several spots but no luck.
+When the tide is low, I try to find major intersections, so we headed to the main river.
+Just then a big ship comes by sucking the water out of all the local backwaters, making everything there a muddy mess.
 We fish a few spots but nothing and we head off the main river for some cleaner water.

 It’s getting close to two o’clock now and we’re making our way back to the ramp still trying new spots but now with the higher water we are fishing a variety of baits, the chatter bait, rattling bait, Whopper Plopper and punching.

-All in all a good day we had 30 something bass for the day, three four pounders and other good ones for about 18 pounds plus.
-We left the good areas alone.
-If this holds up it will be a good weekend but it’s fishing and you just never know.
+All in all, a good day.
+We had 30 something bass for the day, three four pounders and other good ones for about 18 pounds plus.
+We left the suitable areas alone.
+If this holds up, it will be a good weekend, but it’s fishing and you just never know.